Acknowledgements

 Suggested Citation

-Hoover El Rashidy, Natalie.
-2021.
-International Funding for Amazon Conservation and Sustainable Management: A Continued Analysis of Grant Funding Across the Basin.
+Juelsgaard, Amy.
+2024.
+International Funding for Amazon Conservation and Sustainable Management: An analysis of grant funding from 2013 to 2022.
 Washington D.C.: Amazon Sustainable Landscapes Program.

 Rights and Permissions